hotwax/oms-documentation/krewe/Flows/SalesOrders/PaymentMethodMapping.md

 ## How they're setup in HotWax
 Because payment methods are not frequently changed, their NetSuite mappings are not available to edit from a UI.
 Instead they are stored in the integration layer between the systems.

-If the shipping methods from Shopify are not mapped to a corresponding shipping method in HotWax they are defaulted to an out of the box “Standard” shipping method.
-To ensure orders still continue to flow to NetSuite we have added a default mapping for these methods in the integration table.
-Any order with a Standard shipping method is mapped to “Fedex Home Delivery” in NetSuite.
+In case a payment method in Shopify and HotWax is not mapped to a payment method in NetSuite, the integration layer will fall back to a `DEFAULT` payment method.
+As of November, this fallback payment method is mapped to “Shopify Payment” in NetSuite.

 ## Mappings
 | Shopify Value            | HotWax ID               | Netsuite Value        |